gordon-cs/gordon-360-ui/docs/Developer's Guide.md

    where:

-   - `API_VM_PORT_NUMBER` is the port that you selected for the API on the virtual machine.
+   - `API_VM_PORT_NUMBER` is the port that you selected for the API on the virtual machine like `http://localhost:[API_VM_PORT_NUMBER]`.
+Please make sure to use the non-HTTPS version as HTTPS does not work over the SSH tunnel.
    - `API_PC_PORT_NUMBER` is the port that you want the API to be sent to on your personal computer.
 Feel free to use the same port as above for this one.
    - `USER` is your account on the host machine.
    - `IP or HOSTNAME` is the IP or HOSTNAME of your host machine.
 You can find this on Windows by typing `ipconfig`, on Linux or Mac with `ifconfig`